-The Statement of Net Position and the Statement of Activities report information about the District as a whole and about its activities in a way that helps answer this question.
+The Statement of Net Position and the Statement of Activities report information about the District as a whole and about its activities in a way that helps determine if the District is better or worse off because of the years activities.
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
-All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
+All the current year's revenues and expenses are considered, regardless of when cash is received or paid.